Immune Reactive Conditions: The mercury connection to eczema, psoriasis, lupus, asthma, scleroderma, rheumatoid arthritis, and allergies

 Mercury causes release of

-and Interleukin-4 which are documented to be factors in the chronic
+Interleukin-4 which are documented to be factors in the chronic inflammatory

-inflammatory conditions discussed here, including asthma, lupus, rheumatoid
+conditions discussed here, including asthma, lupus, rheumatoid arthritis,

-necrosis factor-alpha) is a cytokine that controls a wide range of immune cell
+factor-alpha) is a cytokine that controls a wide range of immune cell response

-response in mammals, including cell death(apoptosis).
-This process
+in mammals, including cell death(apoptosis).
+This process is

-is involved in inflammatory and degenerative neurological conditions like ALS,
+involved in inflammatory and degenerative neurological conditions like ALS, MS,

 apoptosis mechanism(101a).
 Gluthathione is an amino acid that

-brain, reactive oxidative species increased, and CNS and cell signaling
+oxidative species increased, and CNS and cell signaling mechanisms are

-mechanisms are disrupted by toxic exposures such as mercury, neuronal cell apoptosis
+disrupted by toxic exposures such as mercury, neuronal cell apoptosis results

-results and neurological damage.
-Mercury has been shown to induce
+and neurological damage.
+Mercury has been shown to induce TNFa,

-TNFa, deplete glutathione, and increase glutamate, dopamine, and calcium
+deplete glutathione, and increase glutamate, dopamine, and calcium related

-related toxicity, causing inflammatory effects and cellular apoptosis
+toxicity, causing inflammatory effects and cellular apoptosis in

 Dental staff have been found to have significantly higher prevalence of eye problems, conjunctivitis, atopic dermatitis, and contact urticaria(91c).
 Finnish dental staff have the highest occupational risk of contact dermatitis with 71% affected over time(91b) with plastics, rubber, and mercury the most common causes of sensitization.
 Korean dental technicians have a high incidence of contact dermatitis, with dental metals the most common sensitizers.
 Over 25% had contact dermatitis with over 10% sensitive to 5 metals, chromium, mercury, nickel, cobalt, and palladium(91a).
 16.3% were immune reactive to mercury.